Jeremy-Allan/ROS2-middleware/docs/installation.md

 # This middleware repository
 git clone https://github.com/Jeremy-Allan/ROS2-middleware.git
 ```
+You can access the official [ROS 2 Kortex Repository](https://github.com/Kinovarobotics/ros2_kortex) here.
 After completing these steps, the expected project structure is as follows:

 ```bash
 ├── /workspace